Powers of Attorney

 What are Powers of Attorney?

 A power of attorney is a simple document that appoints a person to handle your affairs in the event that you are unable to.
 Accidents, failing health or a number of other factors can lead to a person needing a power of attorney, and if that unfortunate situation ever arises, being prepared will only make life easier for your family.
-The documents do not have an expiration date and will remain effective as long as the principle person is alive.
+The documents do not have an expiration date and will remain effective as long as the principal person is alive.
 Elder Law of California, however, recommends that power of attorneys be revisited every three to five years, just in case life situations change and a new person needs to be added or removed from the document.

 Types of Powers of Attorney

-Visit Elder Law for a Free Consultation Today!
+Call Elder Law for a Free Consultation Today!